Sort Buffer

 How sort buffers work

 Sort buffers operate as an intermediary memory space between the database storage and query execution engine.
-When a query requires sorting (e.g.,
+When a query requires sorting (e.g., ORDER BY clauses), the database allocates a portion of memory to hold and sort data chunks before producing the final result set.

 Memory management and performance